kingluddite/web-dev-notes/full-stack/wesbos/120n-fullstack-adv-react-graphql/10-deployment/03-frontend-to-heroku-and-now.md

 // MORE CODE
 ```

-* Be inside your main folder
+* Be inside your root folder of our app
-* Add and commit
+* Add and commit changes if there are any

 `$ git add -A`

 `$ git commit -m 'postbuild`

 ## Now we run the frontend subtree push
-`git subtree push --prefix frontend heroku-frontend master`
+`$ git subtree push --prefix frontend heroku-frontend master`

 * We should see it runs the **build** command before it runs the **start** command
     -  `Running heroku-postbuild`